Updated: Sep 2

-The tea plant was presumably discovered in Yunnan, China, during the reign of the Shang Dinasty.
-It was widely used as a medicinal drink.
-There is a very early record from the 3rd century written by Hua Tuo, that mentions tea being used for improving health.
+Would you like to read this post in Spanish?
+Click here!
+Have you ever wondered about the similitudes & differences between Chinese & Japanese teas?
+Yes, me too.
+It is an interesting topic since both tea cultures are intertwined with one another yet we can encounter a number of distinct attributes.
+Where was the tea plant discovered?
+The tea plant was presumably discovered in Yunnan, China, during the reign of the Shang Dynasty.
+At the time, tea was widely used as a medicinal drink.
+There is even a very early record from the 3rd century written by Hua Tuo, that mentions tea being used for improving health.

 How did the tea arrive in Japan?
 Japanese priests visited China in a series of missions between the years 607 & 839, in order to learn about the Chinese culture.
 It is believed that these monks introduced tea into Japan on their way back to the country.
 It is highly likely that the first tea tasted in Japan was from a tea a brick since this is how tea was manufactured in China at the time.
 Buddhist monks Kūkai & Saichō are believed to have brought tea seeds to Japan for the first time.
 At first, tea was enjoyed only by the religious classes in Japan.
 The emperor Saga encouraged the growth of tea plants, this is how the nobility in Japan begun to consume tea.
 Within the 12th century, tea became widely popular after the publication of Kissa Yojoki written by the monk Eisai.
 A narration about the tea usage in China during his visit along with its health benefits & how to brew tea.

 The history of tea in China & Japan is way more complex than what it has been summarized in the above paragraphs.
 They are just a mere brief introduction to the shared history before explaining the differences between Japanese & Chinese teas.
 What are the differences between Japanese & Chinese teas?